J. J. Spaun: 2025: Breakthrough season, U.S. Open victory

+2026–present

+In April 2026, Spaun won the Valero Texas Open for the second time in his career.
+He shot 17-under 271 to finish one stroke ahead of Michael Kim, Robert MacIntyre and Matt Wallace.
+It was his first victory since the 2025 U.S. Open.
+Prior to his win, Spaun had not finished inside the top 20 in any of his seven starts in 2026.

+In September 2026, Spaun won BMW PGA Championship at Wenworth Club, marking his first DP World Tour victory by making birdies on 4 of his last 5 holes to post −17 while Manuel Elvira double bogeyed the par-5 18th hole to fall back to −15.

 Personal life

 When he was five years old, Spaun was hit by a car while skateboarding, but suffered only minor injuries.
 He later told his father he wanted to be a professional skateboarder, to which his father replied: "No." Spaun also began playing the guitar as a child, and stated in 2018 that he can play "Stairway to Heaven" by Led Zeppelin.

 Spaun was diagnosed with type 2 diabetes in 2018 after a prolonged period of feeling run down, but the treatment he received was ineffective.
 He found out in 2021 that he had been misdiagnosed and instead had type 1 diabetes.

 In 2019, Spaun married Melody Means.
 Their first daughter Emerson was born in 2020, followed by a second daughter Violet in 2023.
 While he lived in San Dimas, California, Spaun was a five-year season-pass holder at Disneyland.
 In 2016, he moved to Scottsdale, Arizona, where he continues to live as of 2025.